 We could stop here.
 That’s it.

-But of course, we also want to explain to you, based on scientific studies and reviews, why and how a plant-based diet is the solution for so many problems at one time!
+But of course, we also want to explain to you, based on scientific studies and reviews, why and how a plant-based diet is a solution for so many problems at one time!

 To whom we address this blog post